hhroig/simulations_and_apps_pFFPLS/README.md

----
-title: "Penalized function-on-function partial least-squares regression"
+# "Penalized function-on-function partial least-squares regression"

-subtitle: "Routines for simulation study and real-data applications"
+## "Routines for simulation study and real-data applications"
-output: html_document
-date: "`r Sys.Date()`"
----

-## Description
+### Description

 This folder contains all the routines needed for reproducing the simulation study and real data applications described in the article: "Penalized function-on-function partial least-squares regression."